 The first in a two-course sequence on surveying, with emphasis on the basics of field and office work.
-Lectures cover errors and accuracy, bearings, azimuths, traverses, level lines, topographic mapping, construction surveys, and horizontal circular curves, Laboratory exercises explore the use of the steel tape, transit, theodolite, level rod, and electronic distance measuring devices.
-Instructor introduces students to the use of the computer in surveying applications.
+Lectures cover errors and accuracy, bearings, azimuths, traverses, level lines, topographic mapping, construction surveys, and horizontal circular curves.
+Laboratory exercises explore the use of the steel tape, transit, theodolite, level rod, and electronic distance measuring devices.
+Instructor

-CIT 2300 SITE DESIGN WITH CAD
+CIT 2300 SITE DESIGN WITH CAD 3 Credits 1 Class Hour, 6 Laboratory Hours